 Paul D. Crawford, PhD.

 P.S.
 I am fortunate to have lived in many diverse, stimulating locations throughout my life, and to have been engaged professionally in many diverse and stimulating activities (including academic work in Educational Psychology, Philosophy, Theology, Music, and Interdisciplinary Studies, as well as practical experience as a composer, performer, radio-music producer, teacher, nature enthusiast, dog-lover, and avid reader).

-Currently, I live in a small city in the beautiful, mountainous interior of southern British Columbia, which I am attracted to mainly because of its diverse, yet cohesive and welcoming character.
+Today, I enjoy a semi-retired lifestyle in a small city situated in an environment ideally suited (I believe) to stimulating all aspects of what it means to be a human person.
+This community is in the beautiful, mountainous interior of southern British Columbia, Canada, and has a diverse, yet cohesive and welcoming character.
 It’s a place I admire for being both keen on preserving a connection with its past and eager to look to new ideas about responding to future challenges.
-This combination makes it, in my view, a place that is ideally suited to responding to present situations in creative, life-affirming ways.
+This combination is what makes it, in my view, a place that is ideally suited to responding to life is as full and creative a way as possible.